 After flight operation the propeller is to be cleaned.
 This prevents the build up of dried grass, insects etc. on the blades.

 Cleaning of the blades should be carried out with a soft sponge using a weak detergent solution.
-If it seems necessary, the sheets can be treated now and then with autopolish.
+If it seems necessary, the blade surface can be polished from time to time with car-polish paste.

-If the position numbers on the blades do not exist any more, instructions can be loaded to the exact positioning of the single blades on www.helix-aircraft.de down.
+If the position numbers on the blades do not exist anymore, a guide for precise positioning of the individual blades may be obtained from info@helix-propeller.de.